nxskok/pasias/docs/12-regression.md

-Steps: gather together the columns age through anxiety into one column whose values go in `x`, with names in `xname`, then plot this new `x` against satisfaction score, with a separate facet for each different $x$ (in `xname`).
+Steps: collect together the columns age through anxiety into one column whose values go in `x`, with names in `xname`, then plot this new `x` against satisfaction score, with a separate facet for each different $x$ (in `xname`).